learn-co-curriculum/dsc-lingalg-linear-equations/README.md

 $30 + b = 35$ which leads to $b = 5$

-So the price of an apple is 15 pence and price of banana is 5 pence.
+So the price of an apple is 15 pence and the price of the banana is 5 pence.
 That was simple.

 ## From equations to vectors and matrices

-Now, as your number of shopping trips increase, as well as the number of items you buy at each trip, the system of equations will become more complex and solving a system for individual price may become very expensive in terms of time and effort.
+Now, as your number of shopping trips increase, as well as the number of items you buy at each trip, the system of equations,  will become more complex and solving a system for individual price may become very expensive in terms of time and effort.
 In these cases, you can use a computer to find the solution.

 This example is a simple linear algebra problem.
 The numbers 2 and 1 from Eq.
 A and 3 and 4 from Eq.
-B  are **linear co-efficients** that relate **input variables** `a` and `b` to the known **output** 15 and 5.
+B are linear coefficients that relate input variables a and b to the known output 15 and 5.

-Using linear algebra , we can write this system of equations as shown below:
+Using linear algebra, we can write this system of equations as shown below:

 <img src="images/ss.png" width = "320">